-■ TITLE VII.
+TITLE IX.
 CLOSURE AND MINUTES OF THE MEETING

-Article 43.
+Article 45.
 Closure

-Once the voting on the proposed resolutions has been completed and the results have been announced by the chair of the General Shareholders' Meeting, the General Shareholders' Meeting shall end and the chair thereof shall bring the meeting to a close, adjourning the session.
+Once the voting on the proposed resolutions has been completed and the voting results, whether final or provisional and whether individually, grouped by blocks or in their entirety, have been announced by the chair of the General Shareholders' Meeting, the General Shareholders' Meeting shall end and the chair thereof shall bring the meeting to a close, adjourning the session.

-Article 44.
+Article 46.
 Minutes

 - 1. The minutes of the meeting may be approved by the shareholders at the end of the General Shareholders' Meeting, and otherwise within a period of fifteen days by the chair of the General Shareholders' Meeting and two inspectors, one on behalf of the majority and the other on behalf of the minority. - 2.
 Once the minutes are approved, they shall be signed by the secretary for the General Shareholders' Meeting, with the approval of the chair.
-In the event the aforementioned persons are unable to do so for any reason, they shall be replaced by the persons established by law or the By-Laws.

-- 3. In the event that a notary public takes part in the General Shareholders' Meeting, the notarial minutes shall be deemed the minutes of the General Shareholders' Meeting and shall not require approval. - 4.
-If the General Shareholders' Meeting is held exclusively by remote means, the minutes of the meeting must be drawn up by a notary public.
+In the event the aforementioned persons are unable to do so for any reason, they shall be replaced by the persons established by applicable legal provisions or the By-Laws. - 3.
+In the event that a notary public takes part in the General Shareholders' Meeting, the notarial minutes shall be deemed the minutes of the General Shareholders' Meeting and shall not require approval.

-TITLE VIII.
-SUBSEQUENT ACTS
+TITLE X. SUBSEQUENT ACTS

-Article 45.
+Article 47.
 Publication of Resolutions

 - Without prejudice to registration of recordable resolutions with the Commercial Registry or to applicable legal provisions regarding the publication of corporate resolutions, the Company shall communicate to the National Securities Market Commission the literal text or a summary of the contents of the resolutions approved at the General Shareholders' Meeting. - 2.
-The text of the resolutions adopted and the voting results shall be published in full on the Company's corporate website within five days of the end of the General Shareholders' Meeting. - 3.
+The text of the resolutions adopted and the voting results shall be published in full on the corporate website within five days of the end of the General Shareholders' Meeting. - 3.
 Furthermore, at the request of any shareholder or their representative at the General Shareholders' Meeting, the secretary of the Board of Directors shall issue a certification of the resolutions or of the minutes.